Are you confused about which refills will fit your pen?

 - Schmidt Pressurized Refills – Schmidt 950M Megaline (Parker Style) & Schmidt 620M (D1 size)

-A propriety refill is a refill that has been made by a pen manufacturer to a specific size and shape that is unique to them.
+A propriety refill is made by a pen manufacturer to a specific size and shape that is unique to them.

-The main reason why the pen manufacturers do this is to ensure that you have to buy the refills for their pens from them and cannot use cheaper alternative refills from other manufacturers.
+The main reason the pen manufacturers do this is to ensure that you have to buy the refills for their pens and cannot use cheaper alternative refills from other manufacturers.

-There are quite a few Chinese-made alternative refills for sale on both eBay and Amazon.
-The quality and compatibility of these are not guaranteed but if they are all that you can find then they are better than having a pen that cannot be used.
+There are many Chinese-made alternative refills for sale on both eBay and Amazon.
+The quality and compatibility of these are not guaranteed, but if they are all you can find, they are better than having a pen that cannot be used.

-However, there are two specialist refill manufacturers that make a range of high-quality refills for a lot of the major pen brands.
+However, two specialist refill manufacturers make a range of high-quality refills for many major pen brands.

 These are Monteverde and Schmidt.

 Established in 199, Monteverde is a U.S.-based pen manufacturer renowned for its innovative designs and being at the forefront of technological advances.

 Their refills use what they describe as Soft-Roll™ ink technology; basically, it is a specially developed low viscosity ink that is smooth writing.
 Low Viscosity ink is often referred to as hybrid ink; check out our guide Ballpoint Rollerball or Gel Pen? for more information.